Skip to main content

 (5) The name of the home visitor and home visiting provider agency serving program participant at time of complaint;

-(6) Complaint(s) must be submitted to the director within a period not to exceed sixty days from the date of the allegation.
+(6) Complaint(s) will be submitted to the director within a period not to exceed sixty days from the date of the allegation.

-(D) When the department receives a sufficient complaint as set forth in paragraph (C) of this rule, the department shall contact the caregiver and explain the options available for dispute resolution.
-The department shall investigate the complaint at no cost to the program participant.
-The investigation and a written decision shall be completed by the department within sixty days of receipt of a sufficient complaint.
+(D) When the department receives a sufficient complaint as set forth in paragraph (C) of this rule, the department will contact the caregiver and explain the options available for dispute resolution.
+The department will investigate the complaint at no cost to the program participant.
+The investigation and a written decision will be completed by the department within sixty days of receipt of a sufficient complaint.

-(E) Providers shall ensure that program participants are informed, in writing, of their rights before consent to participate is sought and at least annually thereafter for the duration of program participation.
+(E) Providers will ensure that program participants are informed, in writing, of their rights before consent to participate is sought and at least annually thereafter for the duration of program participation.

-(F) Providers shall ensure that program participants provide written consent in every applicable instance related to their services as required in paragraph (A) of this rule.
+(F) Providers will ensure that program participants provide written consent in every applicable instance related to their services in accordance with paragraph (A) of this rule.

-(G) Except when authorized by state or federal law, providers shall ensure that prior to releasing personally identifiable information to any individual or entity, that written consent is obtained utilizing a form approved by the director, which shall include:
+(G) Except when authorized by state or federal law, providers will ensure that prior to releasing personally identifiable information to any individual or entity, that written consent is obtained utilizing a form approved by the director, which will include:

 (1) The individual, and when applicable, agency, to whom information will be given;